-Reserve your place at Jessup today.View All Start Dates
+Reserve your place at Jessup today.View Important Dates

 Experience a Christ-centered higher education from the convenience of your home.
 Our programs are designed with your needs in mind.

 In addition to regional accreditation, many of our online programs are accredited or otherwise recognized by specialized professional and accrediting agencies.Learn More About Jessup

 - 99% Percentage of undergraduates who receive financial aid

 - 84% Students who graduate with job placement or enrollment into grad school

 - 100% Job placement rate for teacher education programs

 We offer the same high-quality, enriching educational experience you would receive in a face-to-face setting.

 Our small, intimate courses ensure that you will have personal contact with your professor and meaningful interaction with your classmates.

 Join a faith community that takes an integrated approach to your education and encourages you to think critically about how Christianity engages the world.